tinacms/tinacms/.changeset/real-pears-chew.md

 '@tinacms/graphql': minor
 ---

-Added new error messages for list UI that we do not support by defualt
+Added new warning messages for list UI that we do not support by default